- UCAS course code

 |Available as a free choice unit?||Yes|

-This course unit examines the interplay between Russian literature and Russian culture, society and politics from the early 19th-early 21st centuries.
-Organised around the changing settings and media through which Russian literature has developed—and through which it has been consumed—over the last two centuries, the unit examines Russian literature not just as a cultural artefact but also as a social institution and (to use Alexander Solzhenitsyn’s formulation) as a ‘second government’.
-This approach facilitates an understanding of the development of Russian literature itself, including key movements, authors and works, whilst also highlighting the important socio-political roles that literature has played in country where writers have long had to contend with censorship, repression and frequent shifts in the boundaries of acceptable public discourse.
+This course unit examines the interplay between Russophone (Russian-language) literature and the culture, society and politics of the Russian Empire, the Soviet Union and post-Soviet Russia from the early 19th-early 21st centuries.
+Organised around the changing settings and media through which Russophone literature has developed—and through which it has been consumed—over the last two centuries, the unit examines Russophone literature not just as a cultural artefact but also as a social institution and (to use Alexander Solzhenitsyn’s formulation) as a ‘second government’.
+This approach facilitates an understanding of the development of Russophone literature itself, including key movements, authors and works, whilst also highlighting the important socio-political roles that literature has played in country where writers have long had to contend with censorship, repression and frequent shifts in the boundaries of acceptable public discourse.

-• To survey the development of Russian literature over the course of the early 19th-early 21st centuries;
+- To survey the development of Russophone literature over the course of the early 19th-early 21st centuries;

-• Within these contexts, to consider the environments in which Russian literature has developed and the multiple artistic, cultural, philosophical and political roles it has played;
+- Within these contexts, to consider the environments in which Russophone literature has developed and the multiple artistic, cultural, philosophical and political roles it has played;

-• To explore the complex relationship between Russian literature and Russian culture, society and politics over the course of the past two centuries.
+- To explore the complex relationship between Russophone literature and Imperial Russian, Soviet and post-Soviet culture, society and politics over the course of the past two centuries.